cjalmeida/gamma-config/docs/using.md

     pass

-val = config.missing                    # val is an empty ConfigNode object assert not val                          # and is 'false-y` like empty dict
+val = config.missing                    # val is an empty ConfigNode object assert not val                          # and is 'falsey' like empty dict
 ```

 This behavior allows you to conveniently navigate deep across nodes, but can be